 |

-Ainsworth (AA) at Shepperton Design Studios in Twickenham, established
+Ainsworth at Shepperton Design Studios in Twickenham, London who fabricated

-helmets and costuming parts for the movie including the Stormtrooper, TIE Pilot, Death
+and other hard-parts for the Stormtrooper, TIE Pilot, Death

 Star

-Gunner, Imperial Guard, Rebel X and Y-Wing pilots, Rebel Fleet Trooper and
+Gunner, Imperial Guard, Rebel X/Y-Wing pilots, Rebel Fleet Trooper and

 Rebel Ground Crew/Guards.